-2022 2021
+- A. 2023 2022

 HK\$'000 HK\$'000

 Financial assets stated at fair value

-Investment in life insurance policy (Note (i)) 1,947 1,947
+Investment in life insurance policy (Notes (i). (ii) and (iii)) 9,145 1,947

-Equity securities listed in Hong Kong (Note (ii)) 442 796
+Equity securities listed in Hong Kong (Note (iv)) 596 442

-2,389 2,743
+AR

+$\langle \gamma \rangle{-}$ 9,741 2,389

+X John Contraction of the Contra

 Analysis as: HK\$'000 HK\$'000

-Non-current assets 1,947 1,947
+Non-current assets 9,145 1,947

-Current assets 442 796
+Current assets 596 442

-2,389 2,743
+9,741 2,389

+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 - i.
-A subsidiary of the Group entered into a contract with an insurance company to insure against the death of a director of the Company, with an insured sum of USD600,000 (equivalent to approximately HK\$4,690,000).
+A subsidiary of the Group entered into a contract with an insurance company to insure against the death of a director of the Company, with an premium paid of USD248,695 (equivalent to approximately HK\$1,947,000).
 In this contract, both the beneficiary and policy holder are the subsidiary of the Group.
 The Group will receive cash refund based on the cash surrender value of the insurance policy at the date of withdrawal.
 During the effective period of the insurance policy, interest at a rate not less than the guaranteed minimum crediting interest rate will be credited to the policy value.
 The guaranteed minimum crediting interest rate is 2.3%, the actual interest credited to the policy value will be subjected to change and there is no explicit maturity date of the policy.
 The change in cash surrender value is determined by the policy issuer, subject to the change in effective interest crediting to the policy value and adjusted for monthly premium charge, administration charge and cost of insurance incurred.
 In the opinion of the directors of the Company, the cash flow from the insurance policy is not solely payments of principal and interest on the premium paid. - ii.
-During the year ended 31 March 2022, the Group did not dispose of any listed equity securities.
+During the year ended 31 March 2023, a subsidiary of the Group entered into a contract with an insurance company to insure against the death of a director of the Company, with an premium paid of USD920,175 (equivalent to approximately HK\$7,198,000).
+In this contract, both the beneficiary and policy holder are the subsidiary of the Group.
+The Group will receive cash refund based on the cash surrender value of the insurance policy at the date of withdrawal.
+During the effective period of the insurance policy, interest at a rate not less than the guaranteed minimum crediting interest rate will be credited to the policy value.
+The guaranteed minimum crediting interest credited to the policy value will be subjected to change and there is no explicit maturity date of the policy.
+The change in cash surrender value is determined by the policy issuer, subject to the change in effective interest crediting to the policy value and adjusted for monthly premium charge, administration charge and cost of insurance incurred.
+In the opinion of the directors of the Company, the cash flow from the insurance policy is not solely payments of principal and interest on the premium paid. - The Group has pledged its financial assets at FVTPL with aggregate fair value of approximately HK\$9,145,000 (2022: HK\$1,947,000) to secure the Group's general banking facilities. - iv.
+During the years ended 31 March 2023 and 31 March 2022, the Group did not dispose of any listed equity securities.